HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ### List available views

-1. Select a schema from the list of schemas and the details for it will load.
+1. Select a schema from the list of schemas to load the details.
 2. Select **Database Views** from the menu bar.
 This lists all the views for the selected schema.

       ![List Views](../../assets/images/ListOfViews1.png)